Rsa149/People-Centered-Design/Peple Centered Design/Labs/Asset Inventories and Site-Maps (Lab 2)/ReadMe.txt

 Information Architecture, which has roots in Library science (organizing and prioritizing content), and Cognitive Psychology (making it quick to learn, easy to understand and navigate).

+I did asset inventory on the website of [The Owl](https://www.lazyowlyqr.ca)

 Ramanpreet Singh